- Product Portfolio

 - Stay Connected

-Register to learn how to examine the cost of biosecurity measures in comparison to a disease outbreak.
+Watch on-demand now to learn how to examine the cost of biosecurity measures in comparison to a disease outbreak.

 With the declining use of sub-therapeutic antibiotics and the constant threat of animal disease, on-farm biosecurity and sanitization is more important than ever before.
 This webinar will cover strategies for improving their overall biosecurity and specific measures to control transmission of disease in poultry water lines.
 Dr. Karen Burns Grogan, a clinical professor at the University of Georgia, will cover basic biosecurity principals aimed at keeping poultry flocks healthy.
 Paula Courtney, director of animal health at Sterilex, will take a close look at understanding biofilm, its role in harboring disease inside waterlines and how to select products to disinfect waterlines.